ronnymees/fullstackdevelopment_eoict/docs/13_client_server_model/README.md

 The internet is a large network of computers.
 Not all computers have the same task.
 Some are always available and serve information.
 Others are only temporally available and will access information from others.
 This model is called the client/server model.

-> The client/server model is a computing model that acts as a distributed application which partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.Source: wikipedia
+> The client/server model is a computing model that acts as a distributed application which partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients. <br>Source: wikipedia

 The client/server model is an asymmetric model.
 This means that not all participants (computers) in this model have the same task or responsibility.
 This is in contrast to the Peer-to-Peer or P2P model, where all participants have the same responsibility or task.